Part 3 - Part 2

 With Loving care.

-Open and expand our mind . . .
+We embrace the opportunity to intelligently open and expand our mind . . .

 Best of all . . .

-It is here in The Not Afraid To Be Wrong Club that one recognizes and meets trustworthy, useful, dependable, capable, competent, and wise self cultivated others.
+It is here, in The Not Afraid To Be Wrong Club, that one recognizes, and meets, trustworthy, useful, dependable, capable, competent, and wise self cultivated others.

 From this point on . . .